freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 - The condition looks like this `if [[ -z $AVAILABLE_BIKES ]]`
 - You want to run `MAIN_MENU` if the condition is true
+- Run your script and see if it's working
 - Add this code in the suggested area:
   ```sh
   if [[ -z $AVAILABLE_BIKES ]]